 4 Prototyping Principles

-Start with the User — Every prototype begins with a clear understanding of who will use it and what task they need to accomplish.
+Start with the User — Every prototype begins with a clear understanding of who will use it and what tasks they need to accomplish.
 Observe current workflows before designing new ones.

-Show, Don't Tell — A working prototype communicates more effectively than any requirements document.
+Show, Don't Tell — A working prototype communicates more effectively than any review of documented requirements.
 Build the simplest version that demonstrates the core value proposition.

 Fail Fast, Learn Faster — Prototypes are designed to be disposable.
 Build them quickly, test them with real users, and iterate or pivot based on feedback.
-Attachment to a prototype is the enemy of good design.
+Getting attached to a prototype is the enemy of good design.

 Data In, Decision Out — Every AI tool prototype should demonstrate the complete flow from data input to actionable output.
 Stakeholders need to see the end-to-end value, not just a technology demo.